 These roots will always be growing until they find a surface to tangle around.

-They are designed to cling and attach themselves on surfaces to provide anchorage as opposed to absorbing and transporting nutrients, as usually is the case with other plant roots.
+They are designed to cling and attach themselves to surfaces as opposed to absorbing and transporting nutrients, as usually is the case with other plant roots.

-The moment the roots have established themselves around an object and the anchorage is dependable, the rhizome then grows until it covers the object.
+The moment the roots have established themselves around an object and the anchorage is dependable, the rhizome of the plant then grows until it covers the object.

-Microsorum pteropus leaves are dark green but their shape and size depend on the origin or on each specific variety.
+The leaves of Microsorum Pteropus are dark green but their shape and size depend on the origin or on each specific variety.

-For instance, a particular variety may have twisted, forked, narrow, or broad leaves.
+For instance, a particular plant variety may have twisted, forked, narrow, or broad leaves.

 Here are the common Java Fern variety types: